 The Executive Board reports regularly the scientific progress and the results of SwissForestLab projects to the Steering Committee.
 It is also responsible for the finances of the network.
 With the support of external (inter)national Scientific Advisors the Executive Board selects potentially new research/infrastructure projects to be included in SwissForestLab.
 Together with the coordinator the Executive Board organizes the planned network events.
 The Executive Board is comprised of the Head of the SwissForestLab, one scientist of the WSL and one scientist of another research institution.
 It is re-elected every year by the Steering Committee.

-Members of SwissForestLab are researchers from Switzerland contributing to the network with projects, infrastructure or data within the frame of the scientific key topics of the platform.
+Members of SwissForestLab are researcher who contribute in Switzerland to the network with projects, infrastructure or data within the frame of the scientific key topics of the platform.
 Members benefit from the network with regard to a facilitated access to data, field sites and infrastructure.
 In addition, they can participate at SwissForestLab events and receive regularly up-to-date information of network News.

 Partners are public agencies, companies or foundations assisting SwissForestLab with expanding its network and providing financial support for research projects or other accompanying measures (teaching, coordination, events).